CAMPAIGN 2026: Former U.S. Senator Doug Jones enters Alabama governor’s race

 Jones was U.S. senator from 2018-2021.
 He was the last Democrat to be elected to statewide office in Alabama.
 He won the office in a special election after then-U.S. Senator Jeff Sessions was appointed by President Trump to become Attorney General.
 Then-Alabama Attorney General Luther Strange was appointed to fill the senate seat, but lost to fellow Republican Roy Moore in the primary.
-Moore lost to Jones in the general election.
+Moore then lost to Jones in the general election.

 Jones lost his re-election bid to Republican Tommy Tuberville, who currently holds the seat but is giving it up to run for governor next year.